You will find this guide particularly helpful for planning:

 Promote your event on our website

-We publish community events through our website, provided that they meet the following guidelines:
+We publish community events through our website, provided they meet the following guidelines:

 - are one-off or annual events, rather than regular year-round meetings (if you're a community group you can add details of regular meetings to our online Community Directory)